-Boxing legend Floyd Mayweather and UFC megastar Conor McGregor are gonna “fight” in August.
+Boxing legend Floyd Mayweather and UFC megastar Conor McGregor are gonna “fight” tomorrow.
 Since it’s a boxing match, Mayweather will almost certainly beat McGregor bloody and then use McGregor’s hair to mop up his own bodily fluids.
 To alleviate that inevitable disappointment and test the two fighters’ true skills, I put on a series of better fights.
 In a pro wrestling video game.

 I went through all of them to select Mayweather and McGregor’s opponents.
 I decided both would run the same gauntlet of larger-than-life circus fights.
 Whoever fared better—even if they lost every fight—would be declared the winner.
 I also had to choose between multiple Mayweathers and McGregors, because of course multiple people have taken cracks at making two of the most well-known fighters on Earth.
 In order to do this with as much scientific rigor as possible, I matched each version of Mayweather and McGregor against each other in hopes that one pairing would produce the sort of fight most people are expecting from the two.

 Thanks to Fire Pro Wrestling’s complex AI logic system, which allows people to assign percentage chances that fighters will use specific moves in all sorts of different scenarios, I came away with a Mayweather and McGregor who fought remarkably similarly to their real-life counterparts.
 Mayweather punched, clinched, covered, evaded, and frustrated.
 McGregor flew forward with knees and kicks, seemingly possessed by a primal hunger to land his big left hand—but he also looked like a pale ghost of himself after a couple hard rounds.
 Perfect.
 That’s when I knew I had my very good wrestle boy robots based on not very good punch men.

 So there’s my methodology.
 Now onto the fights.